 Do you tend to speak in the past, present, or future tense?

 It’s best if your observations about the words you use are made without judgment.
 Simply make observations.
+You can use this practice to savor the qualities of your everyday experiences that might otherwise have gone unnoticed.
 It can be helpful to expand your statements; say more to describe it better and find its connections to other things.
 After that, it can help to distill it all back down to what’s most important.
 If you do this you’ll feel freer, clearer, and more energized.

 Becoming more aware of your concerns and attitudes will ultimately help you make more considered choices about your actions, reactions, emotional responses, and even self-image.

-This newfound awareness can be used to inform the images you make, how you make them, the images you select, how you sequence them, how you process them, and how you present them.
+Greater awareness of the words you choose and how you use them can inform the images you make in many important ways – how you make them, the images you select, how you sequence them, how you process them, what you title them, what you write about them, how you talk about them, how you present them.
+Your words can help you discover and shape identity, meaning, and purpose.

-It only takes one important observation to make the practice of observing how you speak extremely worthwhile – sometimes it leads to breakthroughs.
+It only takes one important observation to make the practice of observing how you speak extremely worthwhile – give it time and it will lead to breakthroughs if that doesn’t happen instantly.